peterk/srt_equalizer/README.md

 ## Example

-If the SRT file contains lines over a certain length like this:
+An SRT file containing lines over a certain length can be adjusted to a maximum line length for better readability on screen.

 ```
 1